Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ## Plate Boundaries
 Now that we've determined Alfred Wegener was a brilliant man, let's dive into the mechanisms of the continents.

-A plate boundary is where there are two plates meeting.
+A plate boundary is where two plates meet.
 This is not the same as there being two plate boundaries!
-There is only one boundary, and two plates.
+There is only one boundary, but two plates.

 ## Divergent plate boundaries
 At a divergent plate boundary, two plates move apart from each other.
 Depending on the rate of movement and type of and density of the lithospheric crust, different landforms can be found